 Online giving is a convenient way to make a one-time gift to any designation.
 You may access our online giving by going to "Give Today" on the right side of this page and clicking on any of the School of Law designations listed.
-Gifts made on-line should be made by June 25 to ensure that they are processed by the June 30 deadline.
+Gifts can be made on-line until 11:59 p.m.
+(CST) on June 30.

 A sustaining relationship allows a donor to demonstrate support for UST Law and its mission over a longer period of time.
 Participation continues automatically on a monthly or yearly basis.
 Donors who enter into a sustaining relationship will be removed from all other annual giving solicitations, including phone calls in spring and early summer.

 Sustaining relationship members can increase, decrease or cancel a monthly or yearly gift at any time.
 To create a sustaining relationship, complete the Sustaining Relationship Form today.
 Mail the completed form to: Development Office, University of St. Thomas, P.O.
 Box 64947, Saint Paul, MN 55164-0947.
 You may also complete the form over the telephone by contacting the UST Development Office at (651) 962-6999 or (800) 328-6819, Ext.
 2-6941.

 If you would like to make your gift by check, you may complete the Giving Form and mail it along with the check to: Development Office, University of St. Thomas, P.O.
 Box 64947, Saint Paul, MN 55164-0947.
 Gifts by mail must be postmarked by June 30 to count toward the current year's campaign.

 Your employer may have a matching gift program.
 For a list of participating programs and eligibility, go to www.matchinggifts.com/uost.